-Over 2,000 LVC alumni live in Lebanon County and 255 LVC alumni live in greater Annville.
+More than 2,000 LVC alumni live in Lebanon County and 255 LVC alumni live in greater Annville.
 Their economic impact is immeasurable, but substantial.
-I am pleased that they enjoyed their time in Annville so much so that they made a home and based their careers within the County.
+I am pleased that they enjoyed their time in Annville so much so that they made a home and based their careers within the county.

 As a newcomer to Annville and Lebanon Valley College, I have already been impressed by the special relationship LVC has with the Annville-Cleona School District.
-Over the past 10 years, the College has donated approximately $149,000 to the school sistrict for use in ways the district deems best.
-We will make another donation this morning, and I ask Steven Houser, Superintendent of the Annville-Cleona School District to join me.
-Steve, on behalf of the College, please allow me to present you with this check for $17,300 to be used for purposes you judge best for the education of the children in the District.
+During the past 10 years, the College has donated approximately $149,000 to the school district for use in ways the district deems best.
+We will make another donation this morning, and I ask Steven Houser, superintendent of the Annville-Cleona School District, to join me.
+Steve, on behalf of the College, please allow me to present you with this check for $17,300 to be used for purposes you judge best for the education of the children in the district.

-Mr. Bruce Hamer, Annville Township Secretary.
+Mr. Bruce Hamer, Annville Township secretary.
 Bruce, this is a check for $11,100.
-It represents one-half of the $22,200 that the College will voluntarily contribute to the Township this academic year and which the Township should use as it sees fit.
-The second installment of $11,100 will be delivered to the Township in the spring.
-Over the past 10 years, the College has contributed approximately $222,000 to the Township in the form of these donations.
+It represents half of the $22,200 that the College will voluntarily contribute to the township this academic year and which the township should use as it sees fit.
+The second installment of $11,100 will be delivered to the township in the spring.
+During the past 10 years, the College has contributed approximately $222,000 to the township in the form of these donations.

 LVC & Annville Growing Together